 This bookmarklet lets you copy selected properties from a source document to a set of destination documents from the same library and same document class.
 With the Metadata Copy bookmarklet, you can easily update the properties of several documents in one single operation.

 Supported pages and permissions

-You can use the Metadata Copy bookmarklet on any list view.
+You can use the Metadata Copy bookmarklet in any legacy view.
 To run the bookmarklet, you must:

 - have edit permissions on the destination documents and their properties